9 Tips for Staying Strong When Trying to Adopt - Baby Chick

-So today, I wanted to let several people who have successfully navigated the road of adoption share with you their favorite tips for staying strong, beginning with some words of wisdom from an adoption attorney.
+So today, I wanted to let several people who have successfully navigated the road of adoption share their favorite tips for staying strong, beginning with some words of wisdom from an adoption attorney.

 1. Prepare Emotionally